Annie Lobert

 Annie Lobert (born September 26, 1967) is an American former call girl and sex industry worker, who founded the international Christian ministry Hookers for Jesus.
 In 2010, she produced and starred in a three-part documentary on the organization, Hookers: Saved on the Strip, which was broadcast nationwide on cable television's Investigation Discovery.

 Early life

 Annie Lobert was born on September 26, 1967, in Minneapolis, Minnesota.
 She is the daughter of Chet and Joanne (née Osgar) Lobert.
 She is the second youngest of four children.
 She has a sister, Diana, and two brothers, Chuck and Bill.
 Diana died from Marfan's syndrome in 1995.
 Lobert attended Amery High School in Amery, Wisconsin, and graduated from Frederic High School in Frederic, Wisconsin, in 1986.

-At 18, she did prostitution in Minneapolis, Hawaii and Las Vegas, for 16 years.
+Starting at the age of 18, she did prostitution in Minneapolis, Hawaii and Las Vegas, for 16 years.
 She left the sex industry with the support of Al Nakata, one of her regular customers, who had fallen in love with her.
 After leaving prostitution, Nakata trained her in estimates and service reviews in order to work with him in his Super GT Series auto body and design firm.